williambdean/williambdean.github.io/docs/blog/posts/2023/conjugate-priors.md

 ## Reducing Problem to a Conjugate Model

-Though some data problems scream out these common distributions.
+Some data problems scream out these common distributions.
 For instance,

 - Count data can be modeled with a Poisson distribution
 - Binary data can be modeled with a Bernoulli distribution